kukymbr/tgnotifier/README.md

 ## Okay, but why?

-The main feature of the `tgnotifier` is in the configuration, you could define bots and chats and just send the messages, just like this:
+The main feature of the `tgnotifier` is in the configuration, you could define bots and chats once and just send the messages, just like this:

 ```shell
 tgnotifier send --text="😎 my cool message"